bulentgercek/t3-shopping-list/README.md

 # Shopping To-Do

 My first Next.js application with T3 App Stack.
-This is just a simple Shopping To-do list application with the futures of adding, removing and marking as check.
+This is just a simple Shopping To-do list application with the features of adding, removing and marking as check.

 ## About Me